sttoracle/ORACASB/README.md

 **Optional:** You can review the Controls being monitored and enforced under the *Standard* and *Stringent* Security Controls baselines.
 You can also define your own security control baseline by clicking on the *Custom* radio button and configuring the security controls you would like to enforce for a given sanctioned app.

-#### STEP 7: Authenticate to Salesforce and allow CASB to access your Salesforce Account
+#### STEP 6: Authenticate to Salesforce and allow CASB to access your Salesforce Account
-You will be redirected to Salesforce to login, and you will see the following screen in the process:
+You will be redirected to Salesforce to login ( a second  time ) , and you will see the following screen in the process:

 ![](images/CASB/01-please-wait-screen.png)